 Test 2 – Uptime

-There is no matter in using the fastest hosting, that comes with poor uptime.
+There is no matter in using the fastest hosting that comes with poor uptime.
 This test ensures the fastest hosting for WordPress is also reliable.
 Note, the sites are monitored from the industry's two best tools, and here comes the uptime data.
-Refer the Server Response time screenshots for reports.
+Refer to the Server Response time screenshots for reports.